List of Supernatural and The Winchesters characters: Abaddon

 Primarily portrayed by actress Alaina Huffman, Abaddon is the last remaining Knight of Hell, a class of mighty demons who were among the first of their kind.
-Abaddon is too strong to be affected by exorcisms or to be killed by Ruby's knife.
+Abaddon is too strong to be affected by exorcisms or killed by Ruby's knife.
 She is introduced in the eighth-season episode "As Time Goes By" in which she is sent to destroy the Men of Letters organization in 1958 and sets off in pursuit of Sam and Dean's grandfather, Henry Winchester, who escaped with the key to the Men of Letters' bunker.
 Wanting to break into the bunker to gain access to the powerful supernatural spells and artifacts inside, Abaddon follows Henry through time to the present and hunts him and his grandsons throughout the episode.
 As a result, she holds Sam hostage to force Dean to hand over Henry and the key, promising to let Sam and Dean go after the trade.
 Abaddon goes back on her agreement and ends up mortally wounding Henry, but not before he shoots her in the head with a bullet engraved with a devil's trap, binding her powers and her to her now-paralyzed host body.
 Sam and Dean then cut her up and bury her in cement to forever entomb her.
 In "Clip Show", Sam and Dean need a demon to cure for the third trial to close the gates of Hell, so they sew Abaddon back together to use her, without reattaching her hands or removing the bullet.
 Abaddon reveals that she had been sent to kill the priest who found a way to cure demons, and that while torturing him, she found out about the Men of Letters (including her host Josie Sands) from him.
 This ultimately resulted in her possessing Josie and attacking the Men of Letters.
 While Sam and Dean take a phone call from Crowley outside, Abaddon frees herself and escapes by controlling one of her severed hands and using it to remove the bullet from her skull.
 In the following episode, the season finale "Sacrifice", she arrives in response to Crowley's distress call but attacks him rather than help him.
 Abaddon declares her intention of taking over Hell, only to be driven away when Sam sets her ablaze in holy fire.